usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 of disability-related rules and policies.
-Indeed, the technical standards that the Department is adopting were created by the Access Board, a coordinating body that includes 13 members of the public, most of whom are required to have a disability in order to be appointed to the Access Board.
-314 The Department has also carefully considered comments on the NPRM from many members of the public who self- identified as having a disability.
+Indeed, the technical standards that the Department is adopting were created by the Access Board, a coordinating body that includes 13 members of the public, most of whom are required to have a disability in order to be appointed to the Access Board. {% fn 318 %} The Department has also carefully considered comments on the NPRM from many members of the public who self- identified as having a disability.
 In addition, individuals with disabilities can file a complaint with the Department or file a private lawsuit if a public entity fails to carry out